-Because of the numerous risks and uncertainties associated with pharmaceutical product development and emergence of adintrevimab susceptible SARS-CoV-2 variants of concern, or VOCs, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to achieve or maintain profitability.
+Because of the numerous risks and uncertainties associated with pharmaceutical product development and emergence of adintrevimab susceptible SARS-CoV-2 VOCs, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to achieve or maintain profitability.
 We may never obtain regulatory approval for any of our product candidates.
 Even if we are able to generate product sales, we may not become profitable.
 If we fail to become profitable or are unable to sustain profitability on a continuing basis, then we may be unable to continue our operations at planned levels and be forced to reduce or terminate our operations.

-Based on our current operating plan, we believe that our existing cash and cash equivalents of \$532.2 million as of March 31, 2022, will be sufficient to fund our operating expenses and capital expenditure requirements into the second half of 2024.
+Based on our current operating plan, we believe that our existing cash, cash equivalents and marketable securities of \$418.7 million as of September 30, 2022, will be sufficient to fund our operating expenses and capital expenditure requirements into the second quarter of 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "Liquidity and Capital Resources."